qmk/qmk_firmware/docs/en/docs/serial_driver.md

 # 'serial' Driver
 This driver powers the [Split Keyboard](feature_split_keyboard.md) feature.

+!!! note
-?> Serial in this context should be read as **sending information one bit at a time**, rather than implementing UART/USART/RS485/RS232 standards.
+    Serial in this context should be read as **sending information one bit at a time**, rather than implementing UART/USART/RS485/RS232 standards.

 Drivers in this category have the following characteristics:
 * bit bang and USART Half-duplex provide data and signaling over a single conductor